lespicker/jekyll-bootstrap/_posts/2016-02-26-pano-haleakala.md

 <!--more-->

-Yesterday I was driving along the back side of Haleakala, the extinct volcanic mountain that dominates the island of Maui, when I came to one of my favorite spots on the island.
+Yesterday I was driving along the dry back side of Haleakala, the extinct volcanic mountain that dominates the island of Maui, when I came to one of my favorite spots on the island.
 From where I stood there is a commanding view of the entire sweep of Haleakala, from its 10,000-foot summit to the ocean.
 I have tried to render this pano a few other times, but I was unsuccessful for one reason or other, be it weather, a missed frame or difficult lighting.

-This time I was a little pressed for time, so I decided to just capture a simple, one-row pano, as you can see if the lead image.
+This time I was a little pressed for time, so I decided to just capture a simple, one-row pano.
+I liked the way that Haleakala captured the clouds in a tidy line and how they obscure the summit.

 I've done a YouTube video on how to capture a [multi-row pano](https://www.youtube.com/watch?v=edgmob9gtQ4), which now has more than 60,000 views.
 But this time, since I was doing a one-row pano, I thought I'd share with you some tips on shooting panos.

 ### The Data